What to Pack for College? Here’s our Ultimate Packing Checklist

 There Are No Strict Rules When It Comes to Clothes

 When it comes to clothes, there are no all-encompassing rules.
 The main criteria for what to take should be where you move and when you move.
 Since you’ll probably be moving in summer, lighter stuff will do just fine for a start – shirts, jeans, and so on.
-By the time the winter arrives, you can have your warmer clothes sent to you, or you may go home and pick it up.
+By the time winter arrives, you can have your warmer clothes sent to you or go home and pick them up yourself.
 The most important thing is that you feel good in what you wear.

-Clothes hangers are also helpful and don’t take too much space.
+Bonus tip: If you decide against hiring a long-distance moving company, clothes hangers are also helpful and don’t take up too much space.

 Don’t Forget About Laundry